F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 What happens to my qualifying residency clock if I travel abroad?

 Before F-5 is granted: a single absence longer than 90 days, or total absences exceeding 180 days in a calendar year, resets your qualifying residency clock to your re-entry date.
 Short trips of a few weeks generally do not cause a problem.
 Plan longer trips carefully, especially in the final 1 to 2 years of your qualifying period.
-After F-5 is granted: status auto-cancels only if you do not return within 2 years.
+After F-5 is granted: status auto-cancels only if you do not return within 2 years, though you can apply for a 3-month extension before that 2-year mark expires.
 Shorter trips of any length do not cancel F-5.

 Can my spouse and children get F-5 if I have F-5?

-Not automatically.
-Your spouse and minor children receive F-2-3 status (family of a resident) when you hold F-5.
-After 2 continuous years on F-2-3, they can apply for F-5-4 (derivative permanent residency).
+Not automatically, and not immediately.
+You must have held F-5 for at least 3 years before you can invite your spouse and minor children on F-2-3 status (family of a resident).
+After 2 continuous years on F-2-3, they can then apply for F-5-4 (derivative permanent residency).
 Minor children born in Korea to F-5 parents have separate provisions.
-Check current F-5-4 requirements at HiKorea, as dependent pathways have their own conditions.
+Check current F-2-3 and F-5-4 requirements at HiKorea, as dependent pathways have their own conditions.

 Can F-5 holders vote in Korean elections?